Ashborn013/WriteUps/XiomaraCTF/Commander's Secret/README.md

 since the image is from the show attack on titan if we go the specified episode we get this string
 <img src='img/com_img1.png'>

+`Give up on your dream and die.` by using this as the password for the zip file  we get flag.txt but we dont have the flag yet if we open the file we get Erwins last speech we can find somthing odd about this file ther a lot of extra spaces this sign that a white space stego has been used

+whitespace stegno aka `stegsnow` when extracting the data we require a password that we dont know we could try all the words in the flag.txt but after a short while we relize it is not
+So we need to use a tool call `snowcraker` which will do a dictionary attack on flag.txt and password list will the commom password list `Rockyou.txt` which will be found in `/usr/share/wordlist/rockyou.txt` if you are using kali

+by runing this `snowcracker -c N -f flag.txt -w /usr/share/wordlist/rockyou.txt` we get password as `wolverine` and flag as  `Xiomara{d0nt_l00k_b4ck_ch4rge3_4h34d_s0ld13r}`